gillius/lunchbus/README.md

 # Lunchbus
 Decide where the lunchbus goes.
-Play project to learn Spring Boot + websockets + AngularJS + Groovy.
+Play project to learn Spring Boot + websockets + AngularJS + Groovy + Redis.

 My goal is to learn Spring Boot and websockets primarily, and also to see what does an application relying solely on websockets look like and its strengths/weaknesses.